FolaisSK/CC201/labs/3_K8sScaleAndUpdate/instructions-new.md

 ```
 {: codeblock}

+Observe the message "Hello world from hello-world-xxxxxxxx-xxxx.
+Your app is up and running!

 <img src="images/step_3.7.png"><br/>

 # Scaling the application using a ReplicaSet
 In real-world situations, load on an application can vary over time.
 If our application begins experiencing heightened load, we want to scale it up to accommodate that load.
 There is a simple `kubectl` command for scaling.